Your cart is currently empty.

 One thing you can always do is just smoke late at night, outside, under cover of night.
 But, I mean, come on - really?
 Who wants to be stuck smoking in the wee hours of the night just to keep it secret?
 Well, search no further for an alternative.
 The Smokebuddy is the next best thing to having smell-free weed.

 So we all remember sploofs, right?
 You know, that handy little device you roughly constructed from a paper towel roll, some rubber bands, and a few dryer sheets?
 You’d stuff the tube half-full of scented dryer sheets, clamp a dryer sheet over one end, and blow your smoke through the other.
+A million dollar question: How long does smokebuddy last?
 These tools were absolutely perfect for making you think you were covering up the smell and filtering the smoke, while in reality you were stinking up your parents basement with the scent of a Phish concert in a laundromat.
 Yeah, those sploofs.

 How do I use a Smoke Buddy?

-Smoke buddy is designed to filter the smoke out of your hit as you exhale it.
+Inside a Smoke Buddy Filter is designed to filter the smoke out of your hit as you exhale it.
 Simply hold the smoke buddy up to your mouth, create a seal (like you would if you were hitting a bong), and exhale.
 Try using one the next time you need a more discrete smoke session, and you’ll see why we love these handy filters.
+After knowing how to use it there is also a question that how do smoke buddies work?

 This is a great option if you want to keep second-hand smoke away from friends, family, pets, and so on.
 However, it can’t filter the smoke drifting up from a rolling bowl or joint.
 If discretion is key, keep that in mind before you go lighting up indoors.
 If you want to smoke indoors without stinking up the whole place, give this marijuana odor eliminator spray a try (try using this in addition to a smoke buddy, and it’ll be the last time you worry about being caught smoking).